TheThingsIndustries/lorawan-stack-docs/doc/content/reference/branding/_index.md

     console-favicon.ico
 ```

+For the additional info about configuration options required to set a custom branding, see the [Identity Server configuration reference]({{< ref "/reference/configuration/identity-server#oauth-ui-options" >}}) and the [Console configuration reference]({{< ref "/reference/configuration/console" >}}).

 ## Deployment Information and Disclaimers

 It is possible to highlight some deployment information and disclaimers in the header of the web UIs.
 E.g. you can highlight an SLA that applies or a support tier that is connected with the deployment.
-Please see the respective sections in the [Identity Server configuration reference]({{< ref "/reference/configuration/identity-server#oauth-ui-options" >}}) and [Console configuration reference]({{< ref "/reference/configuration/console#deployment-information-and-disclaimers" >}})
+Please see the respective sections in the [Identity Server configuration reference]({{< ref "/reference/configuration/identity-server#oauth-ui-options" >}}) and [Console configuration reference]({{< ref "/reference/configuration/console#deployment-information-and-disclaimers" >}}).